Viktor Giacobbo: Characters played

 staccato Indian accent.
 He deals and arranges everything.
-Once, he even tried to sell Indian soccer-players to the Swiss team.
-He would even agree selling his own sister, when the price is right.
+Once, he even tried to sell Indian soccer players to the Swiss team.
+He would even agree to sell his own sister when the price is right.

-Right wing politician Christoph Mörgeli criticised Giacobbo for discriminating against Indian people.
-However the Swiss Indian community immediately replied that they don't feel being discriminated by the Rajiv character.
+Right-wing politician Christoph Mörgeli criticised Giacobbo for discriminating against Indian people.
+However, the Swiss Indian community immediately replied that they don't feel being discriminated by the Rajiv character.

 Disguised as Rajiv Prasad, Giacobbo moderated a programme of Viktors Spätprogramm.